Last Update: 10/04/2021

 For more information on the initial PC Setup and connectivity needed, please see the Initial PC Setup / Preparation Guide.
 If you’re mostly familiar with the setup, you can likely follow-along easily by reviewing the Quick Setup.

-After connecting the PC to your ALP, you’ll want to switch the HDMI Input to the PC.
+IMPORTANT: After connecting the PC to your ALP, you’ll want to switch the HDMI Input to the PC as shown.

 Apply Cabinet Code